j0hnbarbosa/node_chat/README.md

   - [x] Create user login screen
   - [x] Save user in the database
   - [x] Validate if a user has a valid token
-  - [ ] Add a button to exit in all pages that the user need a token to access
+  - [x] Add a button to exit of all pages that the user need a token to access

   #### Chat part
   - [ ] Verify users that are online